 - Split Screen Masking allows you to see the mask and the image at the same time which is very useful.

-- Lighter/Darker Masks lets you select tones based upon the tones that surround it, click the link and it will make more sense, this is an extremely powerful tool!
+- Lighter/Darker Masks lets you select tones based on the tones that surround it, click the link and it will make more sense, this is an extremely powerful tool!

 Update: Jimmy has let me know in the comments that I missed a few things.
 Raya does have general sharpening under the Finish tab called ‘Sharpen Full Size’ and ‘Sharpen No Edge’ which work decent.
 It also has a blend if function under Blend>Quick Blending>Rapid Blend If, this is a pretty basic way of exposure blending using Blend If, Lumenzia still has a much more powerful implementation of Blend If.
 It also has a gradient mask (different from the gradient in ADP), which is a simple way of using a gradient to exposure blend two images with a flat horizon.
 There is also a tool to find dust spots which works well.
 Jimmy mentioned that it does have a live preview of masks, but as I showed in the video it is very limited and you have to turn it on and off every time you make a change.
 Jimmy does include free updates for life, so when you purchase the panel that will be your last purchase ever.
 I still cannot recommend it even though Jimmy is obviously a great guy, I hope that he can re-design and catch up with the newer technology to make Raya a viable competitor.